 Q: Do you provide installation?

-A: We don't have installers on staff, but if you are not comfortable with self-installation, we will help you find someone at your marina who will do it for you.
-Most marina workers are comfortable with a drill and 12-volt wiring.
+A: We don't provide installers.
+Most of our Rails are customer-installed.
+But if you are not comfortable with self-installation, perhaps a pier-mate will help you.
+Most young marina employees are comfortable with a drill and 12-volt wiring and will do it after hours for $100 or so with you helping them.
+Most people consider it a very simple process.
 You can read full installation instructions here.